When: July 4, 2016

-Big Bear Lake's "Fireworks Spectacular" will explode at 7,000' reflecting its shower of brilliance over Big Bear Lake on Thursday, July 4th.
-What sets Big Bear Lake apart from most other Southern California Fourth of July celebrations is its abundance of recreation and activities.
+Big Bear Lake's "Fireworks Spectacular" will explode at 7,000' reflecting its shower of brilliance over Big Bear Lake on Monday, July 4th.
+What sets Big Bear Lake apart from most other Southern California Fourth of July celebrations is its abundance of events, recreation and activities.

 Big Bear Lake's pyrotechnics display consistently ranks as one of the top five in California.
 Big Bear's Rotary Club, which organizes the annual event, always shoots the highest quality fireworks.
 They also make sure to a lengthy show of 30 minutes in duration.
 The show is free and can be viewed from a boat, around the lake and throughout Big Bear Valley.

 The Rotary Club's July 4th BBQ is always the closest and best view site for the fireworks show.
 The 4th of July BBQ includes your choice of steak or chicken; or hot dog or hamburger; and each meal comes with your choice of soda or bottled water, all the fix in's and warm german potato salad.
 There is a beer and wine garden for ages 21 and over, plus a carnival midway of games, crafts and entertainment all afternoon on Independence Day.
 The Barbeque opens at 4 p.m. with the fireworks at 9 p.m.
 Everyone brings their own chairs or blankets and a good appetite to join in the lakeside fun!
 The Rotary Barbecue is the perfect spot to enjoy the magnificent fireworks show.
 Tickets are available to purchase now.

 Big Bear is loaded with recreation and fun.
 There are two public boat launch ramps and four full-service marinas with rentals for every kind of lake activity, including fishing and pontoon boats, water skis, wakeboards, kayaks and water bikes.
 Parasailing is another lake activity that takes visitors off their feet and high above the water for a bird's eye view of the beautiful valley.